-- Destination services – assisting the employee with locating appropriate neighbourhoods, housing, schools, etc. and beginning to transition safely to the new environment.
+- Destination services – assisting the employee with locating appropriate neighborhoods, housing, schools, etc., and beginning to transition safely to the new environment.

 - Household goods – providing household goods is considered by many companies as a core benefit.

-It all goes back to what your organisation sees as the purpose of your core benefits and what you are trying to accomplish.
+It all goes back to what your organization sees as the purpose of your core benefits and what you are trying to accomplish.

 Tying Core Benefits to Duty of Care

-Core benefits can often be seen as a reflection of an organisation’s concept of duty of care.
+Core benefits can often be seen as a reflection of an organization’s concept of duty of care.
 If examined through that filter, core benefits can be seen as policy elements that:

 - Are necessary to the success of the employee’s relocation and safe transition to new location